 Each participant in our community is responsible for maintaining these standards.

-However, Medium is a shared space.
-We want many different kinds of ideas and people to thrive here.
-Some types of speech tend to stop good conversation from ever happening rather than advancing it.
-In deciding whether someone has violated the rules, we will take into account things like the context and nature of the posted information and applicable privacy laws.
+In deciding whether someone has violated the rules, we will take into account things like newsworthiness, the context and nature of the posted information, the likelihood and severity of actual or potential harms, and applicable laws.